Searching for Gita, the Little Pearl: Part 2

 Anna folded her arms stalwartly.
 "Very well, Rufin.
-Her name will be Gita on the certificate and me and everyone else will always call her Gita, except when she is naughty, Then I will call her Rufina."
+Her name will be Gita on the certificate and I and everyone else will always call her Gita, except when she is naughty, then I will call her Rufina."

 Little did Anna and Rufin know then that Gita's scowl at her father was a portent of things to come.

 As Anna was putting on her coat and scarf she felt both amused and sad at the memory of naming their newborn daughter.
 Out the window she could see it might rain today so she donned her boots.
 Her ankles were barely swollen today so they fit well enough.
 Today was the 30th anniversary of losing Gita.
 Perhaps this was why the idea of finding Gita today filled her mind.

 Gita got out of bed and stretched.
 Warm, shimmering sunbeams pierced her sheer bedroom curtains filling her room with light, yet a heavy cloud of melancholy enshrouded her as it often did when she dreamed about Mama.
 Thirty years to the day Mama disappeared.
 Rufin had said Mama did not want to be a mother or wife anymore and ran away with another man.

 "I don't believe you, Father," six year old Gita had said, arms folded and frown secure.